SLity/mbtSPLregression/README.md

 * [ComputeKeyParameters.jar](Jar/ComputeKeyParameters.jar): Executable Jar to compute all key parameters of the three subject SPLs, e.g., number of versions, number of deltas, average size of state machine test models etc.
 * [SlicingEvaluation.jar](Jar/SlicingEvaluation.jar): Executable Jar to perform the slicing evaluation.
 * [HodReasoningEvaluation.jar](Jar/HodReasoningEvaluation.jar): Executable Jar to perform the evaluation of the reasoning about higher-order delta applications.
+* [Prototype.jar](Jar/Prototype.jar): Executable Jar of the prototype of the model-based SPL regression testing framework.
+* [ResultEvaluation.jar](Jar/ResultEvaluation.jar): Executable Jar to perform the evaluation of the result of the prototype application.

 ### Computing Key Parameters
 For executing the jar, we require as parameters 1. the project name (*projectName*), 2. the path to the XMI file comprising the feature model and feature configuration versions (*pathToFMandConfig*), and 3. the path to the XMI file containing the higher-order delta model (*pathToHOD*).
 As the ouput is printed on the command line, we suggest to pipe the command line output to a separate log file facilitating an easier review of the execution.
 The jar is exexuted via the command